 The unanimous decision, upholding the right of whites and blacks to sell residential property to one another, was the first exception to state segregation laws...

-Segregation in the United States After the United States abolished slavery, Black Americans continued to be marginalized through enforced segregation and diminished access to facilities,...
+After the United States abolished slavery, Black Americans continued to be marginalized through enforced segregation and diminished access to facilities, housing, education—and opportunities.
+Segregation is...

 Born into a sharecropping family in 1931, Carl Brashear rose from little to become the first African American Master Diver and first amputee diver in...